Our Traveling and Virtual Learning Labs

 Scholarships Available: Click here to download a scholarship application.

 One Hour Programs:

 - $150 for first class

 - $80 for each additional class on the same day in the same school

 Two-Week Extended Programs:

 Pond Keepers and Hudson Valley Climate and Species Change

 To request scholarship assistance, click here.

-Please note: A $50 surcharge will be added for schools that are beyond a 20-mile radius from the Mohonk Preserve.
+Please note: A $50 surcharge will be added for schools within our service area that are beyond a 20-mile radius from the Mohonk Preserve.